ebosspc/Lilith-Windows-Tutorial/README.md

 <br/>

 ## Troubleshooting
-- If None of the solutions below work for you, please create a ticket in the [Lilith Discord Server][LilithDiscord].
+- If none of the solutions below work for you, please create a ticket in the [Lilith Discord Server][LilithDiscord].

 <details>
   <summary>